Agent Basics

 Things to note:

 • Exported assets are only available for 5 days after export.
-When assistant export file containing assets is imported into a different tenant (that does not contain those assets) after the 5-day expiration window, the import will succeed but the assets will be missing.
+When agent export file containing assets is imported into a different tenant (that does not contain those assets) after the 5-day expiration window, the import will succeed but the assets will be missing.
 A pop-up notification in AI Astudio will alert the Admin if this occurs.

-• If the exported assistant definition file has behaviors that contain Decision Conditions on a custom field, and that custom field is missing or incompatible on the importing tenant, the Bot cannot be imported.
+• If the exported agent definition file has behaviors that contain Decision Conditions on a custom field, and that custom field is missing or incompatible on the importing tenant, the Bot cannot be imported.

 Search